The abundance of dark matter haloes down to Earth mass: Results

 \citet{Cohn&White2008} discussed the differences arising from using different definitions of halo mass at $z=10$: the halo mass function with $M_\mathrm{FOF}$ in the mass bin $10^{8.2-10.7}~\mathrm{M_\odot}$ agrees with the ST prediction at $z=10$, while its counterpart with $M_{180}$ is almost half of the $M_\mathrm{FOF}$ measurement. \citet{Klypin2011} (using $M_{\Delta_\nu}$, with $\Delta_\nu$ the value from the spherical top-hat collapse model) found that the deviation between ST and the simulations becomes larger at higher redshift -- up to a factor of 10 in mass bin $10^{10.2-11.2}~\mathrm{M_\odot}$ at $z=10$.
 When using a similar definition of halo mass, our results agree with the last two studies, suggesting that the halo mass function with mass defined as $M_{200}$ is lower than the ST prediction and approaches the PS or EPS prediction at high redshift\footnote{As shown in Appendix \ref{ap:eagle34}, we corroborate our results with the EAGLE dark matter only simulations.}.
 We note that, when defined using $M_\mathrm{FOF}$, the halo mass function (not shown) of L0 deviates less from the ST prediction at high redshifts, which agrees with the conclusion of \citet{Reed2003} that the halo mass function obtained using spherical overdensity masses is lower than the mass function based on the FOF mass.

 For the higher VVV resolution levels, the results at $z \sim 2$ are quite similar to the results at $z=0$: the halo mass functions in the simulations are still in fairly good agreement with the EPS prediction.
 On the other hand, at $z \sim 7.84$ the difference between the simulations and the EPS prediction becomes larger, with the ratio of VVV/EPS dropping to $\sim 50\%$ for L2-L7.
 At $z=30$ results from L3-L7 show that the low-mass end of the halo mass function (computed so that haloes contain at least 50 particles and each bin contains at least 20 halo samples) goes back to being aligned with EPS.
-By contrast, the PS and ST models significantly overpredict the halo mass function (as they do not take local overdensity into account).
-These two models become increasingly inaccurate for the higher resolution levels which have lower and lower density.

 In Fig.~\ref{fig:fig3}, we plot the evolution of the geometric mean of the ratio VVV/EPS\footnote{We only use haloes with at least 50 particles and mass bins with at least 20 samples.
 We checked that our results are independent of bin size and the precise threshold number of samples in each bin.} in each resolution level.
 Error bars have been propagated from the Poisson errors of selected mass bins using the following relations: